-WELCOME DINNER WEDNESDAY NIGHTEXPAND
+WELCOME DINNER WEDNESDAY NIGHT

-CONFERENCE KICKOFF THURSDAY MORNINGEXPAND
+CONFERENCE KICKOFF THURSDAY MORNING

-WELCOMING THE FUTUREAs I alluded to earlier, there’s something big in Mindshare’s beta testing, and it’s not the Mindshare MindMeld.
+As I alluded to earlier, there’s something big in Mindshare’s beta testing, and it’s not the Mindshare MindMeld.
 I had the honor of previewing some very big ideas from stage—projects that have been kept under lock and key all year, and that will continue to be on the DL for another short round of real-world testing.

 “That’s a game changer.
 Instead of being a victim of bad data, you can be a champion of good data.”

 Fraser Bullock was our first guest speaker.
 Simply put, he had stories worth hearing.
 His time as the COO (and eventual CEO) of the Salt Lake Organizing Committee for the 2002 Olympic Games more than qualified him to speak on this year’s conference theme: “Sample Size of One™ – Every Customer Counts.”